Who We Serve

 The Dumb Friends League Veterinary Hospital at Yuma is focused on providing the community with accessible, high-quality medical care for sick and injured pets on a first-come, first-served basis.
 Admissions for drop-off appointments start at 7 a.m.

 We see as many patients as possible each day, and our capacity is limited.
 To improve your chances of being seen, we strongly encourage you to arrive early to sign in.

 Upon arrival, please park in a numbered parking spot, complete the information on the sign-in sheet located on the front door and return to your car.
-Beginning at 7 a.m., a team member will call you in the order of sign-in to begin the check-in process.
+Beginning at 7 a.m., we admit patients in the order of sign-in.

 191 Yuma St.